Martinc94/Myo-Snake/README.md

 This application has both one and two player modes and snakes can be controlled by a Myo Armband and by Keyboard presses.

 ## Rules
-When player collects pickup their score increments by 10.
+When player collects a pickup their score increments by 10.

-When in multiplayer if player eats himself or another player their score is halfed.
+When in multiplayer if player eats himself, another player or a wrong pickup their score is halfed and the game ends.

 ## Controls:
 ### Myo: